crate/crate/docs/sql/statements/values.rst

    VALUES 3 rows in set (... sec)

-It is commonly used in :ref:`ref-insert` to provide values to insert into a table.
+It is commonly used in :ref:`sql-insert` to provide values to insert into a table.

 All :ref:`expressions <gloss-expression>` within the same column must have the